Waste treatment

 Waste treatment refers to the activities required to ensure that waste has the least practicable impact on the environment.
 In many countries various forms of waste treatment are required by law.
+There are different categories of waste treatment such as solid, water, and radioactive waste treatment.
+These come from different practices such as agriculture, factories, and sewage.
+Within wastewater treatment there are different subcategories.
+These include agricultural, industrial, and sewage.